quantum-nanoelectronics/QuantumTransport.jl/README.md

 ## Usage

-After installing QuantumTransport, you can start using the package by:
+After [installing](#installation) QuantumTransport, you can start using the package with:

 ```julia
 using QuantumTransport